ClemensRiederer/TinyLoRa-BME280/README.md

 Click on the toolbar menu: Sketch -> Include Library -> Add .ZIP Library -> "downloaded zip file" Once done click OK to save and restart the Arduino IDE.

-This library uses the tinySPI library http://github.com/JChristensen/tinySPI for communication with the BME280 and the Hope RFM95 module.
+We use the tinySPI library http://github.com/JChristensen/tinySPI for communication with the BME280 and the Hope RFM95 module.
 Install this library too.